-Marriage visa in Australia Subclass 300 Application Process
+Prospective Marriage Visa in Australia Subclass 300 Application Process

 The Australian marriage visa can be lodged with an online application and to apply this Australian marriage visa, you must be outside Australia when you lodge this visa and when your marriage visa Australia is granted.

 Before you apply for this visa for marriage Australia, ensure you already filed the NOIM (Notice of Intended Marriage) that issue by The Registrar of Birth, Deaths, and Marriages to book your wedding date with a marriage celebrant.